-Stay in Cardiff Bay West if you want a more active vacation, you are travelling with children who enjoy physical activity, you are travelling on a budget and don’t mind staying further from the city centre, you are interested in visiting the nearby town of Penarth, you want to visit Wales Millennium Centre.
+Stay in Cardiff Bay West if you want a more active vacation, you are traveling with children who enjoy physical activity, you are traveling on a budget and don’t mind staying further from the city center, you are interested in visiting the nearby town of Penarth, you want to visit Wales Millennium Centre.

 Best Places to Stay in Cardiff Bay:

-Quayside Apartment in Cardiff Bay – For guests looking for a more independent experience in the welsh Capital, the Quayside Apartments offer residents everything you will need to live like a local.
-The apartments boast a fully equipped kitchen, open-plan lounge-dining area with flatscreen TV and stylish modern bathroom.
-Bike rental is available from the property and a supermarket is located on the ground-floor for ultimate convenience.
+mid-range ($$): Quayside Apartment in Cardiff Bay – For guests looking for a more independent experience in the welsh Capital, the Quayside Apartments offer residents everything you will need to live like a local.

-Holiday Inn Express Cardiff Bay, an IHG hotel offers stylish affordability overlooking the old East Docks of Cardiff Bay.
+budget ($): Holiday Inn Express Cardiff Bay, an IHG hotel offers stylish affordability overlooking the old East Docks of Cardiff Bay.
 The rooms are chic and comfortable, with spacious bathrooms, flatscreen TVs, and air-conditioning.
-Guests can enjoy a buffet breakfast each morning, and drinks in the lounge bar overlooking the water.
-Wi-fi is available throughout the hotel.

 The Mermaid Quay Shopping Centre is a popular, contemporary commercial hub, right by the water, whilst the Craft in the Bay Maker’s Guild further inland provides the opportunity to pick up some unique souvenirs from local artists.

-Fans of the BBC may recognise some locations from favourite shows, as the BBC Roath Lock Drama Village film studios are nearby.
+Fans of the BBC may recognize some locations from favorite shows, as the BBC Roath Lock Drama Village film studios are nearby.
 They are located on Porth Teigr, just across the bridge from the Norwegian Church Art Centre.